thomasw/querylist/README.md

 The package also provides BetterDict, a backwards-compatible wrapper for dictionaries that enables dot lookups and assignment for key values.

+Take a look at the [complete
+documentation](https://querylist.readthedocs.org/) for more information.

 ## Installation

 Querylist can be installed like any other python package: